sjakthol/aws-account-infra/README.md

-Infrastructure setup for an AWS account backed by AWS CloudFormation.
+Infrastructure setup for an AWS organization.

 ## What is this?

-This repository contains CloudFormation templates for an AWS infrastructure setup that contains the following components:
+This repository contains CloudFormation templates that defines an AWS infrastructure for an AWS organization.

-* VPC with route tables that provide varying level of access to / from the public internet
+**Organization Infra**

+The following stacks create organization wide configurations.
+They should be deployed to the organization management account or a delegated administrator account for a given feature.

+* `infra-org-policies.yaml` - Deploys Service Control Policies for the organization.
+* `infra-sso.yaml` - Deploys AWS IAM Identity Center for the organization.
+* `infra-stacksets.yaml` - Deploys common infra (CDKToolkit, buckets, ec2key, github-actions and vpc stacks) to all accounts and regions via CloudFormation StackSets.
+* `infra-trail.yaml` - Creates a CloudTrail organization trail for the AWS Organization.

+**Account Infra**

+The following stacks create infra for each AWS account / region.
+They should be deployed to each account and active region.
+Some of these stacks are deployed to all accounts and regions with CloudFormation StackSets.

+* `adhoc-instance.yaml` - Creates an EC2 instance for ad-hoc development work.
+Instance is configured with Docker, Node.js and Python.
+* `CDKToolkit.yaml`  - The AWS CDK bootstrap stack.
+* `cloud9-environment` - Creates a Cloud9 environment for ad-hoc development work.
-* Billing alarms that send email when the estimated charges go over a pre-defined limit
+* `infra-billing-alarms.yaml` - Creates billing alarms that send email alerts if estimated charges go over a pre-defined limit.
+This can be deployed to the consolidated billing account only or to all accounts separately.
+This stack is deployed to `us-east-1` region only.
-* CloudTrail audit logging to S3
-* KMS key for encrypting secrets
-* Permission sets for AWS SSO
+* `infra-buckets.yaml` - Creates S3 buckets for build artifacts and log storage.
+* `infra-ec2key.yaml` - Deploys an EC2 key pair to be used with EC2 instances.
+* `infra-github-actions-roles.yaml` - Creates IAM roles for GitHub Actions.
+* `infra-github-actions.yaml` - Creates an OIDC provider for GitHub Actions.
+* `infra-kms.yaml` - Creates a generic KMS key.
+* `infra-nat.yaml` - Creates a NAT Gateway for the VPC.
+* `infra-vpc-logs.yaml` - Sets up logging for the VPC (VPC Flow Logs and Route 53 DNS resolver logs)
+* `infra-vpc.yaml`- Creates a VPC with 2 x public, 2 x nat (NAT gateway deployed separately), 2 x isolated and 2 x private subnets.

+See below for additional details on the setup.

 ## Managing Stacks
-The Makefile included in this repository contains the following targets for each template in this repository:
+The Makefile included in this repository contains the following targets for each template:

 * `deploy-${STACK}` - creates or updates a stack from the given template
 * `delete-${STACK}` - deletes the given stack

 Examples:
 ```
-make deploy-infra-iam-base
-make deploy-infra-iam-base AWS_PROFILE=admin
+make deploy-infra-buckets
-make delete-infra-iam-base
+make delete-infra-buckets
 ```

 You can use the following variables to influence the commands that get executed:

-* `AWS_PROFILE` - a profile for the AWS CLI `--profile` flag (default: `default`)
 * `AWS_REGION` - the region to deploy the stack to (default: `eu-west-1`)
 * `TAGS` - set tags to be passed to the `--tags` flag of `aws cloudformation deploy` command (default: `Deployment=${REGION}-account-infra`)

 ## Setup Details

+Here are some additional de

-### AWS SSO
+### AWS IAM Identity Center

-AWS SSO has the following pre-requisites:
+AWS IAM Identity Center has the following pre-requisites:

 * You have enabled AWS Organizations
-* You have enabled AWS SSO
+* You have enabled AWS IAM Identity Center

-Once enabled, you can use `infra-sso` template to deploy two permission sets to AWS SSO:
+Once enabled, you can use `infra-sso` template to deploy two permission sets to AWS IAM Identity Center:

 * ReadOnlyAccess - read only access to accounts the set is assigned to
 * AdministratorAccess - full admin access to accounts the set is assigned to

+This stack must be deployed to the organization management account or to the delegated administrator account for AWS IAM Identity Center and the region the Identity Center was created to.

 Once created, you must provision and assign permission sets to AWS accounts manually.
-Please see the AWS SSO documentation for details.
+Please see the AWS IAM Identity Center documentation for details.

 ### VPC

 The VPC included in the setup provides IPv4 connectivity only.
 The key part of the template are the different route tables that provide different levels of connectivity to any subnets that use those tables.
 The route tables